Making the most of your strategy execution

 - What is repetitively causing friction?

-Typically, more transparent strategy execution processes have less of the bureaucracy that leads to information silos.
+Typically, more transparent and effective strategy execution processes have less bureaucracy which leads to information silos.
 A system like OKRs ensures transparency is more than an afterthought or ambition.

-Endless decisions play into strategy execution, so the more frequently one decision corresponds with one person, the more effective your strategy execution process will be.
+Good strategy execution requires making the right decisions at the right time.
+The more frequently one decision corresponds with one person, the more effective your strategy execution process will be.

 When ample time is spent defining and deploying the strategy, teams will have a clear vision for executing it.
 Clarity enables autonomy for team decision-making, reducing the total number of decision makers and improving efficiency in your strategic process.